The Colorado Springs School: History

 The Colorado Springs Episcopal School for Girls was a college preparatory school that was established through a certificate of incorporation in July 1961.
 In March 1962 it was renamed The Colorado Springs School for Girls when it dropped its affiliation with the Episcopal church.
 The school opened in September 1962 with 23 students in the former home of Walter Drake and his wife on Pourtales Road with Margaret Campbell as its first Headmistress.
 By the spring of 1967, enrollment had nearly quadrupled and the board of trustees voted to purchase both the Trianon property at 21 Broadmoor Avenue and nearly 12 acres known today as Boddington Field.

 The school purchased a home at 24 Pourtales for boarding of students in the fall of 1965.
 In 1970 the school opened its program to boys and in 1975 was renamed The Colorado Springs School when it became "fully coeducational" for grades 7 through 12.
 In 1976 the Children's School was founded for education from Kindergarten through 12th grade, and merged with The Colorado Springs School.
 Experiential education was integrated into the school's educational program beginning in 1976.
 A pre-kindergarten program was established in 1994 and in 1998 a preschool was added to the school.
 The school's boarding program ended and a Homestay Program was established in 2000.

-In 2012, the school celebrated its 50th anniversary.
-In 2015, the school graduated its 50th class.